1756-05-20 - Battle of Minorca

 Prelude to the battle

-As early as October 1755, the British Ministry of War had received intelligence that the French armaments in the Mediterranean were destined to an expedition against Minorca.
-However, it did not take significant measures to counter this menace on one of his most important naval base.
+As early as October 1755, the British Ministry of War had received intelligence that the French forces in the Mediterranean were destined for an expedition against Minorca.
+However, it did not take significant measures to counter this menace on one of its most important naval bases.

-On March 8, the British admiralty ordered to place a squadron under the command of Vice-Admiral Byng for the protection of Minorca.
+On March 8, the British admiralty gave Vice-Admiral Byng command of a squadron for the protection of Minorca.
 The squadron had to be ready by March 11.
-Byng was promoted admiral for the circumstance.
-The position of second in command was given to Rear-Admiral Temple West.
+Byng was promoted admiral for the mission.
+Rear-Admiral Temple West was second in command.
 Byng was given only 10 ships of the line to fulfill his mission while there were 27 ships of the line cruising in the Channel and Bay of Biscay, 28 ships of the line in commission at home, and many small craft, which might have been detailed for the service.
 But Byng was not permitted to utilise any of these, or to draw crews from them.
-His mission was evidently regarded as a wholly subsidiary one.
+His mission was evidently regarded as subsidiary.
 Byng was directed to take on board the absent officers of the Minorca garrison and a reinforcement of troops, consisting of the 7th Royal Regiment of Fusiliers, under the command of Colonel Lord Robert Bertie.
 To make room for these men, all the marines belonging to the squadron were sent on shore.
-With no marines on board, Byng would not have been able to conduct an action at sea after the eventual disembarkation of the British infantry at Port Mahon.
+With no marines on board, Byng would not have been able to conduct a sea battle after the eventual disembarkation of the British infantry at Port Mahon.

-On April 6, after much delay, a British fleet of 10 ships of the line finally set sail from St. Helen's under Admiral Byng to the Mediterranean.
+On April 6, after much delay, Byng's fleet of 10 ships of the line finally set sail from St. Helen's for to the Mediterranean.
 It consisted of: